 You may see facts about child sexual abuse and think there is nothing you can do to help.
 However, the reality is you can always do something, even if you do not have children.
-By using your powers of observation, you can be alert to the warning behaviors of potential abusers, and have conversations accordingly.
+By using your powers of observation, you can be alert to the warning behaviors of at-risk people, and have conversations accordingly.
 Also, by knowing the facts, you can spread that knowledge to other people.

 You can also be an advocate against abuse by being alert to the language used in media articles you read or see, and contact them about it.
 There are many things you can do to advocate against child sexual abuse.
 Here are some additional steps that you can take to prevent child sexual abuse- before it can happen.